hanwenzhang123/fullstack-note/01-note/README.md

 #### Currying
 - a nested function that takes multiple arguments one at a time, the last function returns the result based on all the argument
+- convert a function with multiple arguments into several functions of a single arguments in sequence.
 - we do not change the functionality of a function, we just change the way it is invoked
-- - useful in the context of function composition
+- useful in the context of function composition
 - `const addNumber = (a) => (b) => (c) => a+b+c;`

 #### Composition